twiztedmyrtle/twiztedmyrtle.github.io/content/blog/joy-others.md

 type = "post"

 +++
-After capturing the peacock shot at Aji Dam (see "[Why so special?](/posts/why-so-special.html), we weren't ready to go home just yet.
-We drove around the city as it was slowly waking up and to see what else we could stumble upon.
+<p>After capturing the peacock shot at Aji Dam (see "[Why so special?](/posts/why-so-special.html), we weren't ready to go home just yet.
+We drove around the city as it was slowly waking up and to see what else we could stumble upon.</p>

 This photograph is one of my favorite shots.
 As we were driving, I saw this mini truck with 4 kids and their mother, I assume, enjoying their open air and most luxurious ride.
 I was drawn to them.
 I asked my cousin to speed up and get me as close to them as possible.